sa-concept-refactoring/doc/main.typ

   ],
 )

-= Second Refactoring (Simplify Concept)
+= Second Refactoring (Convert Function Template to Abbreviated Form)

-For the second refactoring a subset of the initial idea (@third_idea) was implemented.
+For the second refactoring a subset of the third idea (@third_idea) was implemented.
-The refactoring is replacing the generic parameter `T` with `auto`.
+It replaces explicit function template declarations with abbreviated declarations using auto parameters.
-This tweak helps to reduce the amount of lines and makes the code more readable.
+This tweak helps to reduce the number of lines and makes the code more readable.

-Following examples are showing how the code would be refactored.
+The following examples show how the code would be refactored.
-This refactoring heps reducing the amount

 #figure(
   table(